laroche/tastyworks-pnl/README.md

 Important:

-- If a long option is assigned, the buy price should be added to the stock price.
+- If a long option is assigned, the option buy price should be added to the stock price.
 This is currently not done, but we print a warning message for this case for manual adjustments in this rather rare case.
 - Output new CSV file with all transactions plus year-end pnl data and also pnl in $ and pnl in Euro.
-- Break up report into: dividends, withholding-tax, interest, fees, stocks, other.
+- Optionally break up report into: dividends, withholding-tax, interest, fees, stocks, other.
 - Filter out tax gains due to currency changes for an extra report.
 If the pnl lists currency gains separate, can they be used up to 600 € for tax-free income?
 - Does not work with futures.
 - Add images on how to download csv-file within Tastyworks into docu.
 - Complete the list of non-stocks.
+- For an individual stock whitelist we could list all SP500 and Nasdaq100 stocks.
 - Add net total including open positions.
+- Specify non-realised gains to know how much tax needs to be paid for current net total.
 - Add performance reviews, graphs based on different time periods.
 - Add description of the asset: SPY: SPDR S&P 500 ETF Trust
 - Check if dates are truely ascending.